NEW LIEBESLIEDER WALTZES FOR VOCAL QUARTET AND PIANO

 0:16 [m.
 3]--Part 1

-music.
-The transition is altered after the half-close to
+the same music.
+The transition is altered after the

 0:27 [m.
 11]--Part 2